On the shape of nucleons at high energies

 \section{Abstract}

-In the extended parton model, which takes into account the transverse parton motions, a scenario of evolution of spatial form of nucleons with increasing energy is described.
-At energy $E$ up to LHC, the nucleons are cigar-shaped with growing sizes as $\sqrt{\ln \!E}$ in the transverse directions and linearly in $E$ in the longitudinal direction.
-With a further increase in energy, the mode of correlated behavior of partons is established, and the growth in the longitudinal size of nucleons is ceased.
-Simultaneously, the growth mode in the transverse directions changes to $\ln \!E$, and a hollow is formed along the central axis in the direction of the nucleon motion, which also expands logarithmically with the energy.
-Numerical estimates of the mentioned parameters are made.
+A scenario of evolution of the shape of nucleons with increasing energy is described in the framework of extended parton model, which consistently takes into account the transverse motion of the partons.
+At the energy $E$ up to LHC, the nucleons have the form of a spheroid which expands as $\sqrt{\ln \!E}$ in the transverse directions and grows linearly in $E$ in the longitudinal direction.
+With a further increase in the energy a mode of correlated behavior of the partons is established, which stops the longitudinal growth.
+Simultaneously, the expansion in the transverse directions changes to $\ln \!E$, and a hollow mostly free of partons is formed inside the nucleons along the central axis in the direction of their motion.
+Numerical estimates of the corresponding parameters are obtained.